Zero-pointed manifolds: Duality

 is an equivalence.

 \end{theorem}

-\begin{proof} Consider the collection of zero-pointed $B$-manifolds $M_\ast$ for which the Poincar\'e/Koszul duality map is an equivalence.
-Because $\cA$ is a Koszul duality, this collection contains the objects of $\zdisk_n^B$.
-A main result of~\cite{aft1} states that the collection of stratified spaces that are the interiors of compact stratified spaces with corners is generated from basics by collar-gluings.
-From the very definition of \emph{conically finite} (Definition~\ref{def.conically-smoothable}), once we show this collection is closed under collar-gluings, the argument is complete.
+\begin{proof} Consider the full $\infty$-subcategory $\cM \subset \ZMfld_n$ consisting of all zero-pointed $n$-manifolds $M_\ast$ for which the Poincar\'e/Koszul duality map is an equivalence.
+Being bicomplete Cartesian-sifted, the Cartesian symmetric monoidal $\infty$-category $\cS$ is both $\ot$-sifted cocomplete and $\ot$-cosifted complete.
+It follows using Theorem~\ref{fact-functor} that $\cM$ is closed under the formation of wedge sum; in other words, $\cM\subset \ZMfld_n$ is a symmetric monoidal $\oo$-subcategory.
+Precisely because $\cA$ is a Koszul duality, this $\cM$ collection contains the objects of $\ZDisk_n$, each of which is a finite wedge sum of $\RR^n_+$ and $(\RR^n)_+$.
+Consequently, from the very definition of \emph{finitary}, once we show this collection $\cM$ is closed under collar-gluings, the argument is complete.
 After Observation~\ref{cosifted-complete}, and Theorem~\ref{reduced-to-cones}, it is enough to prove that

 satisfies $\ot$-coexcision.